Cross country road trip day 2: Deming, NM to Amarillo, TX

 cows along route 60

 Cows!
-Never in my life have I ever seen so many cows in one place.
+Never in my life have I ever seen so many cattle in one place.

-Once across the Texas border, the weather was starting to clear and once again I was starting to get irritated about driving a dirty Corvette.
-All that rainy driving through the New Mexico mountains earlier today did a number on the car, and it was downright filthy.
-Luckily, I passed right by a nice coin operated car wash along route 60 in Friona, and gave the Vette it’s second bath of the day.
+Once across the Texas border, the weather was starting to clear – and once again I was starting to get irritated about driving a dirty Corvette.
+All that rainy driving through the New Mexico mountains earlier in the day did a number on this C7, and it was downright filthy.
+Luckily, I passed right by a nice coin operated car wash along route 60 in Friona, and gave the Vette its second bath of the day.

 c7 corvette at the car wash